Downtown Public Health Center

 Available at this location to those who qualify.

-Interpreter services for Spanish-speaking clients
+Interpreter services for limited or non-English-speaking clients

 Maternity Support Services (MSS) and Infant Case Management (ICM)